January 13, 2020

-Think about your day to day movements, either in sports like golf or cycling or your daily routine around the house, in the garden or in the car.
+Think about your day-to-day movements, either in sports like golf or cycling or your daily routine around the house, in the garden or the car.
 Although these activities have many benefits, they all have repetitive movement patterns which can put stress on certain body parts.
-If you repeat these movements on a daily basis, the muscles around your joints can become imbalanced which over enough time can contribute to injury.
+If you repeat these movements daily, the muscles around your joints can become imbalanced which over enough time can contribute to injury.

-What is it you would love to take up or feel more physically capable in?
+What is it you would love to take up or feel more physically capable of?

-Maybe it’s time to give Pilates a go so that you too can enjoy all the benefits of Pilates like I do too.
+Maybe it’s time to give Pilates a go so that you too can enjoy all the benefits of Pilates like I do.

 To find out more about Hatt Pilates call 01380 730473.

 January 17, 2020

 November 27, 2017